 Share-based compensation primarily consists of grants of non-vested or restricted shares of common stock, stock options and RSUs issued to employees.
 The cost of employee services received in exchange for share-based compensation is measured based on the grant-date fair value of the share-based instruments issued.
-The cost of employee services is equal to the grant-date fair value of shares issued to employees and is recognized in earnings over the service period.
+The cost of employee services is equal to the grant-date fair value of shares issued to employees and is recognized in earnings over the service period by graded vesting.
 Share-based compensation expense estimates also take into account the number of shares awarded that management believes will eventually vest.
 We adjust our estimate for each period to reflect the current estimate of forfeitures.
-As of December 31, 2017, we based our share-based compensation cost on an assumed forfeiture rate of 0% per annum for RSUs issued in 2015, 1.8% per annum for RSUs issued in 2016 and 0% per annum for RSUs issued in 2017, respectively, under our long-term incentive plan.
+As of December 31, 2018, we based our share-based compensation cost on an assumed forfeiture rate of 4.2% per annum for RSUs issued in 2016, 0% per annum for RSUs issued in 2017 and 0% per annum for RSUs issued in 2018, respectively, under our long-term incentive plan.
 If actual forfeitures occur at a lower rate, share-based compensation costs will increase in future periods.

-For our issuance of RSUs in 2015, 2016 and 2017, the fair value of the ordinary shares underlying the RSUs granted to our employees was \$7.92, \$8.30 and \$10.93 per unit, respectively, which was the closing price of our ADSs on September 25, 2015, September 28, 2016 and September 29, 2017, respectively.
+For our issuance of RSUs in 2017 and 2018, the fair value of the ordinary shares underlying the RSUs granted to our employees was \$10.93 and \$5.76 per unit, respectively, which was the closing price of our ADSs on September 29, 2017 and September 26, 2018, respectively.